seheonm/seheonm/README.md

 ### Hello!
 I'm Marina Seheon, an Engineer and Biologist.
 ---
 Welcome to my GitHub!
-These projects are projects that I have worked on during my education.
+These are some of the projects I have worked on.

 ### About Me